yingsiqin/3DHologram/README.md

 # 3DHologram

+This project implements a 3D holographic projector.
+The 3D Computer Generated Hologram (CGH) we compute allows per-pixel focal depth control.
+Our code described below computes a CGH from an input intensity image the corresponding input depth map image.

 ## Results

 We only show a finite range of depths for demonstration.
 Per-pixel focal control is possible by using an input image where each pixel is at a different depth.